JetBrains/jediterm/README.md

 To achieve these goals a huge rework is necessary.
 It can break compatibility and can be unstable in the beginning, so the changes are made in branch.

-While master is perserved as stable and will get only bug-fixe updates.
+While master is perserved as stable and will get only bug-fix updates.